Proliecan/typst-letter-pro/src/lib.typ

 ///
 ///   The name and address fields must be strings (or none).
 ///
+/// - disable-document-properties (boolean): If enabled, the document properties will not be set.
+Use for generating multiple letters from a single document.
+///
 /// - recipient (content, none): The recipient that will be displayed below the annotations.
 ///
 /// - stamp (boolean): This will increase the annotations box size is by two lines in order to provide more room for the postage stamp that will be displayed below the sender.